NullByteSuiteDevs/0x00sec.github.io/README.md

 When posting to 0x00sec, you need to do so through the pull request mechanics of github.

 1. Fork 0x00sec
-2. Upload your markdown to your forked repo, make sure to include this at the top of the file.
+2. Upload your markdown to your forked repo, make sure to include this at the top of the file. <br>
 `---` <br>
 `layout: post` <br>
 `title: Posting Like a Hacker` <br>